canonical/starflow/docs/how-to/add-a-page-meta-description.rst

 .. meta::
-    :description: Page meta descriptions are important for SEO of documentation for Starcraft projects.
-Learn how to add a meta description to a page.
+    :description: Learn how to add a meta description to a page.
+These descriptions improve search engine optimization of documentation in Starcraft projects.

 .. _how-to-add-a-page-meta-description: